mimblewimble/grin-rfcs/text/0000-pibd-messages.md

 In this sync method, this property of sibling leaves has to hold due to historical implementation reasons.
 Removing support for the zip sync could allow us to remove this requirement.

 The precise details of the removal of support of the sync method and relaxation of segment requirement is considered to be out of the scope of this RFC.

+## Header segments
+Since nodes already maintain a block header MMR, we could re-use the existing segment infrastructure to introduce block header segments.
+Although further investigation is required, this has the potential to speed up the header sync, which is the first step in the synchronisation process.

 # References
 [references]: #references